 Individual study: Provision of artificial breeding sites for the golden hoverfly Callicera spinolae at Thornham Walks, Norfolk, England

 Rotheray G.E.
-(2004) Autecology and conservation of Callicera spinolae the golden hoverfly (Diptera, Syrphidae).
-English Nature Research Reports, 581, 1-40
+(2004) Autecology and conservation of Callicera spinolae the golden hoverfly (Diptera, Syrphidae) (ENRR581).
+Natural England (English Nature) report.

 In the UK, the golden hoverfly Callicera spinolae (a large woodland fly) is listed as 'Endangered' and is a Biodiversity Action Plan (BAP) species.
 In Britain it is confined to eastern England; it is thought to be rare throughout its limited Western European range.
 The species is saproxylic (dependent on decaying wood), the larvae requiring wet rot-holes in trees.
 The loss of woodland and old rotting trees are the most likely causes for its rarity.
 Adult golden hoverflies are unusual among 'dead wood' hoverflies in having a flight period in autumn (adults are typically observed on ivy Hedera helix blossom in September and October), where as most other species fly during the spring.